 Learning to read is a huge process and definitely doesn’t happen overnight.
-We have fun learning to read through games, activities, songs, and most of all, exposure and practice!
-One way we build up our reading fluency while working on our comprehension too is through our fluency and comprehension passages.
-These are great for kids who have a good start on their sight words and simple sentences, but are working on putting it all together!
+In Kindergarten, we have fun learning to read through games, activities, songs, and most of all, exposure and practice.
+One way we build up our reading fluency and comprehension skills is with these Short Stories for Kindergarten Comprehension.
+These are great for early readers working on comprehension and reading CVC words, CVCe words, and high-frequency words fluently!

-Kids are usually familiar with the term “Show and Tell,” and my kids know that means they get to bring something from home, show us, and tell us about it!
-So the name for these fluency passages seemed fitting and was something they could relate to.
+Most kids are usually familiar with the term “Show and Tell.”
+They know that it means they get to bring something from home, show it, and tell about it.
+So the name for these comprehension stories quickly catches the attention of Kindergarteners and has them excited to learn!

 This also makes it engaging for kids, especially those who love to draw or color!

-It is a great thing to practice together and will be valuable for them as they move onto higher grades.
-For example, when responding to “What color is my new bed?”
-Instead of simply writing “green” you can work with your students on writing “My new bed is green” as a complete sentence.
+This is a great opportunity to work with students on answering questions in complete sentences.
+For example, when responding to “What color is my new bed?”, instead of simply writing “green”, you can work with your students on writing “My new bed is green.”